State's new coronavirus deaths spike to 202, highest in 13 days; cases up 2,590

 Cities

-Through Tuesday, West Palm Beach is in first place among Palm Beach County cities with 11,217, with an increase of 37.
-Lake Worth, which includes the city and county portion, rose by 28 to 7,795 followed by Boca Raton at 6,563 up from 6,524, Boynton Beach at 4,039 from 4,025 and Delray Beach at 3,107 vs. 3,094.
-A total of 1,040 in the county not designated by a city.
+West Palm Beach is in first place among Palm Beach County cities with 11,252, with an increase of 35.
+Lake Worth, which includes the city and county portion, rose by 19 to 7,814 followed by Boca Raton at 6,594 up from 6,563, Boynton Beach at 4,048 from 4,039 and Delray Beach at 3,111 vs. 3107.
+A total of 1,062 in the county not designated by a city.
 In addition, the list of cities includes separate listings of misspellings and miscoded counties.

-In Indian River County, Fellsmere, which has a population of 5,754, went down by 1 to 410 compared with only 3 on May 31.
+In Indian River County, Fellsmere, which has a population of 5,754, remained at 410 compared with only 3 on May 31.

 Hospitalizations